-Nylon – you’ve probably seen it on the labels of some of your stretchier clothing items like tights or stockings.
-But what is nylon?
-Where does it come from?
+Nylon—you’ve probably seen it on the labels of some of your stretchier clothing items like tights or stockings.
+But what is it, and where does it come from?
 And does it have an impact on the planet or its inhabitants?
 We ask: how sustainable is nylon?

 Apart from underwear and hosiery, nylon can also be found in the bristles of our toothbrushes, umbrellas, knits, swimwear, and activewear.
 But for something most of us interact with on a daily basis, our understanding of how the fabric is made and its impact on the planet probably isn’t up to scratch.

 Nylon was the first fabric made entirely in a laboratory, and its invention represents the dawn of the age of synthetics.
 Nylon became widely available to the general public around the time of World War II.
 Nylon had two main roles to play in wartime.
-Firstly – thanks to its strength and durability – nylon was used extensively for military products, including parachutes, tents, rope and tyres.
-Secondly, nylon replaced everything that was once made from silk – such as silk stockings – as silk imports from Asia experienced significant shortages and price fluctuations.
+Firstly—thanks to its strength and durability—nylon was used extensively for military products, including parachutes, tents, ropes, and tyres.
+Secondly, nylon replaced everything that was once made from silk—such as silk stockings—as silk imports from Asia experienced significant shortages and price fluctuations.

 Essentially, nylon is a type of plastic derived from crude oil.
 This plastic is then put through an intensive chemical process, resulting in the strong, stretchy fibres that make it so useful as a fabric.